TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 * All primitive steps should have all their hyper-parameters fixed.

-These restrictions effectively mean that a pipeline template can only specify preprocessing primitives which transform input Dataset container value into transformed Dataset container value as input to the placeholder step (and future sub-pipeline in its place).
+These restrictions effectively mean that a pipeline template can only specify preprocessing primitives which transform one or more input Dataset container values into a *single* transformed Dataset container value as input to the placeholder step (and future sub-pipeline in its place).

 Relaxation: Individual systems can relax those restrictions.
 For example, they might allow a placeholder step to have postprocessing primitive steps after it.
 In this case postprocessing